-A publication should mention, preferably in the Materials & Methods section and/or Figure or Table legend, which reference sequence file was used for numbering of the residues (DNA, RNA and protein) and to describe the variants (see_Reference Sequences_).
+- A publication should mention, preferably in the Materials & Methods section and/or Figure or Table legend, which reference sequence file was used to describe variants and for numbering of the residues (DNA, RNA and protein (see Reference Sequences)).

 - genomic (g.) reference sequences start with nucleotide 1 and can not have nucleotides with additions like a +, - or *.

 - for a coding DNA reference sequence, do you clearly state that nucleotide numbering starts with the A of the ATG translation initiation site as nucleotide 1 ?

 - legacy numbering is only allowed in addition to approved numbering

 - does your reference sequence contain the residue that you describe as changed ?